devfleet/awesome-eve/README.md

 #### Planetary Interaction

 * [EVE PI](https://play.google.com/store/apps/details?id=dae.evepi) - Android based Planetary Interaction App.
 Track your extractors.
 In active development.
-* [Eve Planets](http://eveplanets.com/) - Database of planets in each system and what can be made on each one.

 #### Skills